blacktack2/ClustersSimulation/README.md

 ### 'Maybe' additions

+- Improve speed of simulation's Second Pass Compute Shader (perhaps using a quadtree-like system to reduce computations to only the neccessary ones)
 - Use threading to separate simulation execution from window handling (to prevent a low fps from hanging the application)
 - Include different shapes/textures to render different atom types with